Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Hawks

-Malcolm Brogdon and his Boston Celtics teammates take the court versus the Atlanta Hawks in the 2023 NBA Playoffs, at 7:30 PM ET on Tuesday.
+Malcolm Brogdon be on the court for the Boston Celtics at 8:30 PM on Thursday versus the Atlanta Hawks in the 2023 NBA Playoffs.

-In this piece we'll dive into Brogdon's stats and trends, helping you make good picks on prop bets.
+In this piece we'll break down Brogdon's stats and trends, helping you make good selections on prop bets.

 Malcolm Brogdon Prop Bets vs. the Hawks